 NOT FOR: Those who are only prepared to look at the Prep school in isolation, and prefer the idea of a self-sufficient set-up where all the facilities are available on one site.

 Dare to disagree: Don’t take my word for it!
-Dates for Virtual Open Events are Thursday 1 October at 19:00 / Saturday 3 October at 10:00 .
+The Virtual Open Event is on Thursday 4 March at 20:00.
 Book here.
 You can also read our reviews of the Senior Boys, Girls & Sixth and Nursery and Pre-Prep.